Welcome to the Office of Maine Refugee Services' (OMRS)

 The US State Department in collaboration with the US Department of Health and Human Services has announced Welcome Corps as a pathway for sponsorship of refugees.
 Welcome Corps provides an opportunity for a group of at least 5 people to be trained and raise funds to welcome refugee newcomers.
 For more information and for frequently asked questions, please visit https://welcomecorps.org/ (translation available on webpage).

 Welcome Corps is a national program that is not overseen by the Office of Maine Refugee Services.
 However, if you are considering participating or are actively participating in refugee sponsorship in Maine, we recommend contacting our office.
-Please contact Christy at [email protected] to discuss available programs and services for newcomers.
+Please contact Alex at [email protected] to discuss available programs and services for newcomers.

 Other current US sponsorship programs include Cuban, Haitian, Nicaraguan and Venezuelan (CHNV) Program and the Uniting for Ukraine Program.
 Please contact OMRS to discuss these programs further or to find out if sponsored individuals are eligible for refugee services upon arrival.